PatrickHenson/patrickhenson.github.io/about.md

 permalink: /about/
 ---

 If you haven’t figured it out, my name is Patrick Henson.
+My driving goal is to "build something that matters"...and I've lucked into some amazing opportunities.

-Professionally, I’m a software manager focussed on supporting fast-moving and talented teams to deliver clean, reusable code that meets requirements and deadlines.
-The driving goal for my career is that I seek to "build something that matters" where I can take pride in the purpose and impact of the projects I contribute to.
+Professionally, I manage fast-moving and talented software teams focussed on R&D.  The goal is to deliver reusable code that meets requirements and deadlines, but sometimes it gets bumpy along the way.

 My favorite, and often used, career quotes are: